jto/jto.github.io.sources/_posts/2015-05-19-typelevel_quicksort.md

 easy-peasy :)

-#### Basic arithmetic
+### Basic arithmetic

 Just to prove that's that those number are actually usable, we're going to implement addition.
-Again Peano tells us how to do that:
+Again Peano tells us how to do that (image taken from wikipedia):

 ![Peano's sum](http://upload.wikimedia.org/math/9/5/d/95dd1dc28b7774e45c5be05328e4612c.png "Image from wikipedia")

 It might not be obvious yet why this is enough.
 Luckily it translate almost directly to types.

-And here's the translation in Scala, I've shamelessly stolen from [Shapeless][Shapeless].
+And here's a translation in Scala that I've shamelessly stolen from [Shapeless][Shapeless].
 From now on, each time we'll need something that exist in [Shapeless][Shapeless], we'll just take it from there.
 Of course I'll mention it every time.
 I may remove some code for the sake of clarity if it's not relevant to us.